AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 ### Initial Certificate Provisioning

-**EST Server Discovery**
+#### EST Server Discovery

 On connection to the target environments network the EST Client SHOULD attempt to discover the location of the EST Server using [DNS-SD](#dns-sd-advertisement), if EST has not been disabled or the location of the EST configured manually.

-**Get Root CA**
+#### Get Root CA

 The EST Client SHOULD make a HTTPS request to the `/cacerts` endpoint of the EST Server for the latest Root CA of the current network.
 The EST Client SHOULD explicitly trust the EST Server manually configured or discovered using Unicast DNS and not perform authentication of the EST Servers TLS Certificate during the initial request to EST Server.
 If EST Server returns a HTTP 200 response, the EST Client should use the returned Root CA to authenticate all further communication with the EST Server and NMOS APIs.

-**Generate Certificate Signing(CSR) Request**
+#### Generate Certificate Signing(CSR) Request

 The EST Client SHOULD create a CSR for each digital signature algorithm it supports with an appropriate Key Length.
 The CSR MUST contain a Common Name that is resolvable via DNS on the current domain and appropriate values for the other CSR fields.
 The manufacturer MAY allow the optional CSR fields to be configured by the operator.

-**Certificate Request**
+#### Certificate Request

 For each generated CSR the EST CLient SHOULD make a HTTPS request containing the CSR to the `/simpleenroll` endpoint of the EST Server.
 The EST Client SHOULD include the manufacturer installed TLS Client Certificate if present and valid during the TLS handshake with the EST Server.
 If the TLS certificate is no longer valid, the [Expired Manufacturer Issued TLS Client Certificate](#Expired-Manufacturer-Issued-TLS-Client-Certificate) workflow should be followed.

 If the EST Server returns a HTTP 200 response the certificate request was successful and the EST Client should use the returned TLS Certificate and its chain of trust for all further requests to its NMOS APIs.

 If the EST Server returns a HTTP 202 or HTTP 503 response, the request was successful, but the certificate has not been processed yet.
 The response SHOULD include a `Retry-After` header and the EST Client MUST not attempt re-sending the request before the defined time has expired.
 The EST Client SHOULD attempt resending the request 5 times before aborting the certificate request and attempting with an a alternative EST Server.
+[RFC 7030 Section 4.2.3](https://tools.ietf.org/html/rfc7030#section-4.2.3)

 If the EST Server returns any other HTTP response, the request has been unsuccessful, this could be caused by a malformed request, server side error or the EST Client not being authorised.
-The EST Client SHOULD restart the EST workflow with an alternative EST Server if present, else the EST Client SHOULD wait an appropriate exponential backoff period before retrying.
+The EST Client SHOULD restart the EST workflow with an alternative EST Server if present, else the EST Client SHOULD wait a backoff period 2 seconds plus jitter before retrying.

 ### Certificate Renewal

-At an appropriate point before the EST Clients TLS Certificate expires the EST Client SHOULD renew the TLS Certificate.
+Renewal of the TLS Certificate SHOULD be attempted no sooner than 50% of the certificates expiry time or before the 'Not Before' date on the certificate.
+It is RECOMMENDED that certificate renewal is performed after 80% of the expiry time.
 If the EST Clients TLS Certificate is no longer valid then [Initial Certificate Provisioning](#initial-certificate-provisioning) workflow should be followed.

 The EST Client SHOULD generate a new CSR matching the TLS certificate it is being used to replace.
 The EST Client SHOULD make a HTTPS request containing the CSR to the `/simplereenroll` endpoint of the EST Server.
 The EST Client MUST include the TLS Certificate being renewed during the TLS handshake with the EST Server.

 If the EST Server returns a HTTP 200 response the certificate request was successful and the EST Client should use the returned TLS Certificate and its chain of trust for all further requests to its NMOS APIs.
 The EST Client MUST remove any previously issued TLS Certificates and key pairs.

 If the EST Server returns any other HTTP response, the request has been unsuccessful.
 The EST Client SHOULD re-submit the request to an alternative EST Server if present.
 Otherwise the EST Client SHOULD carry on using the existing TLS Certificate if still valid and re-attempt renewal at an appropriate point.

+### Root CA Renewal

+Renewal of the Root CA SHOULD be attempted no sooner than 50% of the certificates expiry time or before the 'Not Before' date on the certificate.
+It is RECOMMENDED that certificate renewal is performed after 80% of the expiry time.
+To renew the Root CA and the EST Clients TLS Certificate follow the [Initial Certificate Provisioning](#initial-certificate-provisioning) workflow, using the existing TLS Certificate for authentication if still valid.

 ### Expired Manufacturer Issued TLS Client Certificate